mati2251/WorkoutCustomer/doc/app/com.mateusz.workoutcustomer.menu/-menu-activity/index.md

 # MenuActivity

-`class MenuActivity : FragmentActivity, OnNavigationItemSelectedListener`
+`class MenuActivity : AppCompatActivity, OnNavigationItemSelectedListener`

 A class MenuActivity is Main Activity in my App